billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 higher performance graphics card.
 Follow these steps:

 1. Type "Graphics settings" into the search box of the Windows Taskbar.

-2. In the Graphics settings control panel, find the section called "Choose an app to set preference," select `Desktop app` and click the `Browse` button.
-Navigate to your copy of SpikeGLX.exe.
-SpikeGLX.exe will be added to the list below the Browse button.
+2. Select `Desktop app` and below that click `Browse`.
+3. Navigate to and select SpikeGLX.exe.
+4. SpikeGLX now appears below the `Browse` button; click on it.

-3. Click on SpikeGLX.exe and click `Options`.
-Select the `High performance` option and click `Save`.
+5. Click `Options`; select the `High performance` option and `Save`.

-4. Restart SpikeGLX.
+6. Restart SpikeGLX.

 --------